Home » Career Guidance » A Guide to Pursuing a B.Sc. Biotechnology Degree

 The roles and responsibilities of a Biostatistician are as follows:

-The job of an epidemiologist is to find the source of the outbreak of various infectious diseases.
-They also try to recognize those at risk from such outbreaks and figure out ways to prevent such contagious diseases from spreading.
-They might work in hospitals or teach in universities, it is a good career option after BSc Biotechnology.
+The job of an epidemiologist is to find the source of the outbreak of various contagious diseases.
+They also try to identify those at risk from such outbreaks and figure out strategies to prevent the spread of contagious diseases.
+They might work in hospitals or teach in universities.

 The roles and responsibilities of an Epidemiologist are as follows: